Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Related Work

 \section{Related Work}

 Continual learning and the catastrophic forgetting problem has been addressed in a variety of papers.
 A convenient literature survey dedicated to this research theme was recently published~\cite{parisi2019continual}.
-The existing approaches can be divided into three categories \cite{parisi2019continual,robust_evaluation_cl}: regularization-based methods, dynamic architecture methods, and replay techniques.
-We discuss here the first family of methods and defer the description of dynamic architecture methods and replay methods to the Supplement as they are not directly related to the setting considered in this paper (in our setting we do not allow the architecture of the classifier to dynamically change and we do not use replay).
+The existing approaches can be divided into three categories \cite{parisi2019continual,robust_evaluation_cl} listed below.